osteele/p5-orientation-and-motion-example/README.md

 The motion and orientation data is displayed in three ways:

-- All motion and orientation values are displayed in textual form
+1. All motion and orientation values are displayed in textual form
-- A ball moves around the screen in response to the accelerometer
+2. A ball moves around the screen in response to the accelerometer
-- A compass displays the heading and the heading accuracy
+3. A compass displays the heading and the heading accuracy

-(The ball rotation is simply a frill, and does not directly relate to any sensor value.)
+(The ball rotation is simply a frill.
+It does not directly relate to any sensor value.)

 The code uses [p5.js](https://p5js.org).